qmk/qmk_firmware/keyboards/meetlab/kafka68/matrix_diagram.md

-# Matrix Diagram for Best
+# Matrix Diagram for kafka68

 ```
 ┌───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───────┐┌───┬───┐